apollomoon-ucf/Audio_Sampler_Plugin/README.md

 # Layout
-To visualize a rough layout of the plugin, I created a sketch using https://sketch.io/sketchpad/.
+To visualize a rough layout of the plugin, I created a sketch using https://sketch.io/sketchpad/, simply putting some images together to get a feel for the layout.
+Knobs are a modified version of a template from KnobMan.

 Note: This visualization is not meant to represent the final design of the user interface.
 Once plugin functionality is established, I will work on making it aesthetically pleasing.